Guides for Brides logo

 Food

 The feast at a Hindu wedding is often a decadent and lavish celebration of Indian cuisine.
-There’s usually plenty of choice, including lots of vegetarian options.
-Delicious, savory rice and curry dishes are at the heart of a Hindu wedding banquet, however traditionally there are also a host of tasty sweet treats for guests to enjoy such as a Gulab Juman and ice cream or a slice of wedding cake!
+There's usually plenty of choice, including lots of vegetarian options.
+Delicious, savory rice and curry dishes are at the heart of a Hindu wedding banquet, however traditionally there are also a huge collection of tasty sweet treats for guests to enjoy such as a Gulab Juman and ice cream or a slice of wedding cake!

 Entertainment